16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Brown |

 The plains prickly pear is commonly seen in Nebraska but can grow in many climates across the US.
-It has shallow roots, which means it can be susceptible to heavy rainfall but also allow it to more easily catch what little rain does fall in its habitat.
-It is a relatively small species, growing to just 12 inches in height, and it gives orange flowers with tan-colored fruit.
+It has shallow roots, which means it can be susceptible to heavy rainfall but also allow it to catch what little rain does fall in its habitat more easily.
+It is a relatively small species, growing to just 12 inches in height, and it produces orange flowers with tan-colored fruit.

 10. Purple Prickly Pear